cherryaudio/store-issues/.github/ISSUE_TEMPLATE/2_Feature_request.md

 ---
-name: "Feature Request"
+name: Feature Request
-about: "Ask for a feature to be added to the Cherry Audio Store."
+about: Ask for a feature to be added to the Cherry Audio Store.
+title: ''
+labels: enhancement
+assignees: andymnewhouse

 ---

 ### Description: